 We Gave 7 Designers $100 at IKEA—This Is What They Bought

 While we will never stop admiring the beauty of a high-end product, our salary doesn't always accommodate the luxury price tag.
-(Pst—These are a few designers pieces you can actually afford.)
+(Psst—we know a few designer pieces you can actually afford.)
 But if there's one thing every insanely stylish room has in common, it's the high/low mix.
-The old adage rings true in interior design as it does in all other aspects of our lives: Too much of a good thing will throw off the balance.
+The old adage rings as true in interior design as it does in all other aspects of our lives: Too much of a good thing will throw off the balance.
 Athena Calderone, an interior designer and the founder of EyeSwoon, agrees.
-Too many iconic pieces in one home can appear fussy or over-styled.
+Too many iconic pieces in one home can appear fussy or overstyled.

 "The goal when I approach a space is to ensure there's a mix," she told MyDomaine.
 "A touch of sophistication with something that has an edge.
 So that means pairing something slick or smooth with an element that is rough or has that timeworn patina; a bit of grit with a whole lotta glam.
 I always ask myself, where can I add more or where can I restrain?
 It is in that clash, the opposition, the high and the low that truly makes a space your own."